ripple/opensource.ripple.com/docs/evm-sidechain/evm-cli.md

-    "lockingChain": { // Locking chain related configuration "type": "xrp", // Type of the locking chain (can be either xrp or evm) "url": "wss://sidechain-net1.devnet.rippletest.net", // Node url of this chain "tokenCode": "JPY", // Token code if XRP means is native bridge "tokenIssuer": "r353SQJb8PLhHtgo9DZ1uFmxhFjrpM3uDE", // Token issuer for xrp or token address for evm.
-Emtpy for native XRP
+    "lockingChain": { // Locking chain related configuration "type": "xrp", // Type of the locking chain (can be either xrp or evm) "url": "wss://sidechain-net1.devnet.rippletest.net", // Node url of this chain "tokenCode": "JPY", // Token code.
+Use XRP for the native bridge "tokenIssuer": "r353SQJb8PLhHtgo9DZ1uFmxhFjrpM3uDE", // Token issuer for XRP or token address for EVM.
+Empty for native XRP
         "fundingPrivateKey": "****", // Private key with balance on this chain "witnesses": ["rpSspP5yYyomcSrgsohyKMCnu5oJsTMkYP"] // Witness array
     },